 Within the city of Bristol, therefore, Labour has been the dominant party in parliamentary elections since 1945.
 This was a position they achieved essentially by replacing the Liberals as the local alternative to the Conservatives.
 In terms of MPs, the Liberal-Conservative fight was one the Liberals had long been winning until the rise of Labour, with most (or for three decades all) of the city’s MPs for 61 years until 1923.
 In municipal elections, however, the situation was quite different.

 It was in fact the Tories and then Conservatives who had control of the city council from 1812 until 1904, suggesting there was little difference between the merchant oligarchy before the 1835 Municipal Corporations Act and the reformed chamber thereafter.
-An outright Liberal majority in 1904 was denied by Labour’s five councillors, while Conservative dominance of the Aldermanic bench continued.
+An outright Liberal majority in 1904 was denied by Labour’s five councillors, while Conservative dominance continued on the Aldermanic bench of appointed councillors.
 Although 1906 saw the Liberals increase their representation to hold three of the city’s four seats in its landslide general election victory, the same year also saw the party lose to the Conservatives its position as the largest party on the council for another century.

 By 1925 Labour had increased its number of councilors from five to 18 out of the 69 total, and again to 32 in 1930.
 These successes and the parallel Liberal struggles prompted the formation of an ‘anti-socialist’ alliance, with Labour facing the Citizen Party in Bristol’s local elections between 1926 and 1973.
 This arrangement held off a Labour majority for a decade and clear control of the council until 1945.